CESSProject/cess-js-sdk-frontend/README.md

 ## About

-JS-SDK for Cess Project with file storage.
+JS-SDK for CESS Project with file storage.

-Supports CommonJS and ES Module import type.

 Please install the [Polkadot.js extension](https://polkadot.js.org/extension/) in the browser.

+> When used in next.js, it will prompt: ReferenceError: window is not defined,This is due to the Polkadot.js extension, detailed issues can be found at: https://github.com/polkadot-js/extension/issues/1207

 <a href="https://cessproject.github.io/cess-js-sdk-frontend/">Online Demo</a>